 In total, the commute from your plane (via walking and an airport monorail) to the Magical Express area will take about 10-12 minutes, the wait from the time you arrive in the Magical Express area until your bus departs will be about 10-30 minutes, and the commute from the airport to the Walt Disney World main entrance is about 30 minutes.

-Then drop your bags off at Bell Services before going out to enjoy the parks on that precious last day.
+Then go out to enjoy the parks on that precious last day of your vacation!
 Make sure you give yourself plenty of time to get back to your hotel to catch your assigned bus.
 Unlike the ride to Walt Disney World property, Disney is not nearly as flexible in accommodating you on the way back to the hotel.

 If you’ve never used it before, it can sound complicated, but it’s actually incredibly easy to use.
 It’s actually fairly idiot-proof, too.
 As long as you can find Level 1 in the airport, you’re set.
 Someone there will help you with the rest of the details and herd you to your hotel.

 Some of you are probably wondering how something that’s “free” might not be worth it.
 Well, free is in quotes at various places in this article because it’s truly not free.
 You probably don’t need a reminder of this, but Disney is a for-profit company that doesn’t offer things out of corporate benevolence.
 Don’t let those cute characters fool you.

 As such, there are a couple of costs associated with Disney’s Magical Express.
 The first is your freedom.
 This is the big reason Disney offers the service, as it makes guests much less likely to rent cars when visiting Walt Disney World, and thereby makes them less likely to visit competing theme parks, eat off-property, or even go to the grocery store.